elohimf/api-doc/source/index.html.md

 ]
 ```

-This endpoint receive an user, zip codes and parcel measures.
+This endpoint receives zip codes and parcel measures.
 It returns a list that
 contains all Rates found.

 ### HTTP Request